 - In light of the COVID-19 pandemic, there has been a 38% rise in drinking habits among adults in the UK during the lockdown period in February 2020.

 Owing to the increases in drug and alcohol abuse, the UK has also seen an increase in emergency hospital admissions associated with drug and alcohol addiction and overdoses.

 Is addiction treatable?

 Addiction can be managed and overcome with participation in a recovery and rehabilitation programme.
-Addiction treatment includes professional support and therapy for substance dependency.
-Treatment starts with a detox and entry into a therapeutic environment.
+Addiction treatment includes professional support and therapy.
+Treatment starts with a detox (unless you are being treated for behavioural addictions such as gambling) and entry into a therapy based programme.
 To pursue the journey to sobriety, requires participation in the relevant support programme.